Package Leaflet: Information for the Patient

 AGRASTAT contains sodium

 AGRASTAT is administered intravenously.
-Your doctor will decide on the appropriate dose, depending on your condition and weight.
+Your doctor will decide the appropriate dose, depending on your condition and weight.

 Use in children

-The use in children is not recommended.
+Use in children is not recommended.

 If you use more AGRASTAT than you should

-In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicological Information Service, phone: 91 562 04 20, indicating the medication and the amount ingested.
+In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicology Information Service, phone: 91 562 04 20, indicating the medicine and the amount ingested.

-If you forgot to use AGRASTAT
+If you forget to use AGRASTAT

 Your doctor will decide when to administer AGRASTAT.

-If you interrupt treatment with AGRASTAT
+If you stop using AGRASTAT

-If you have any other questions about the use of this medication, ask your doctor or pharmacist.
+If you have any further questions on the use of this product, ask your doctor or pharmacist.

-Like all medicines, this medicine may cause side effects, although not everyone will experience them.
+Like all medicines, this medicine can cause side effects, although not everybody gets them.

 Very common side effects (may affect more than 1 in 10 people):